enrightc/botanic_labs/TESTING.md

   Outcome:
   This issue still persists in Botanic Labs and could not be resolved within the scope of this project.
 It was noted that this issue also exists in Boutique Ado and a number of other student projects.

+## Bug Report: Horizontal Scroll on Homepage for Product Seasons
+On the homepage, users can select products by season through a horizontally scrollable div.
+While this works fine on touch devices where users can swipe, those using a mouse with a scroll wheel must hold the “Shift” key to scroll horizontally.
+This could be unintuitive for some users on desktop and laptop devices.

+However, this is not so much of a bug, as everything functions as intended.
+It’s more of a comment to make users aware of this behaviour.
+Additionally, this issue will only affect users on large devices who manually reduce the screen size.
+Otherwise, all the season cards are visible by default, so horizontal scrolling is not required in those cases.
+For users on smaller devices, the ability to swipe makes this less of a concern.